 On-Campus from Off-Campus

-A number of services exist on-campus that are not directly accessible from off-campus such as, AIMS, shared files, printing, and etc. To enable secure access to these services we provide special "tunnels".
+A number of services exist on-campus that are not directly accessible from off-campus such as, Collegix, shared files, printing, and etc. To enable secure access to these services we provide special a "tunnel" called "Virtual Intranet Access" (VIA).

-Because the software detects the network automatically, it is safe to leave the software running.
+Because the software detects the network automatically, it is safe to leave it running.

 Supported use for VIA client